0xMelkor/python-screenshot-easy-run/README.md

 3. Unzip the archive and double click `setup64.exe` or `setup32.exe` (Depending if you installed Python2.7 64 bit or 32 bit)

 4. Setup will generate `start_daemon.bat`.
-Double click and paste the destination folder of you screenshots, when asked
+Double click and, when asked, paste the screenshots destination folder in the terminal

 That's it!